Sustainability / Social Report / Creating Attractive WorkplacesOccupational Health and Safety

 The Daicel Group has set zero major occupational accidents as a KPI in its materiality, and carries out the CAPD cycle and takes a variety of measures, including those below, to eliminate all serious workplace accidents.

-■Practicing 3S, HH, and KY
+■ Practicing 3S, HH, and KY

-In Japan, all business sites, including those of our partner companies (contractors), practice the 3S methodology of —Seiri (Sorting), Seiton (Setting-in-Order), and Seisou (Shining)—as well as HH (near-miss reporting)*1 and KY (work injury prediction) as basic practices in order to improve the foundation of our business sites and prevent the occurrence of problems.
+In Japan, all business sites, including those of our partner companies (contractors), practice the 3S methodology of Seiri (Sorting), Seiton (Setting-in-Order), and Seisou (Shining) as well as HH (near-miss reporting)*1 and KY (work injury prediction) as basic practices in order to improve the foundation of our business sites and prevent the occurrence of problems.

-■Before/After (BA) approach
+■ Before/After (BA) approach

 We use a BA (Before/After) approach: Cases identified through this process as needing improvement are noted as “before” situations, and “after” situations are after improvements have been made.
 These workplace improvement initiatives involve employees consulting with their supervisors using BA sheets and then carrying out human and physical countermeasures.
 Progress with improvements is visualized as an after-improvement rate, and details are shared at health and safety meetings attended by employees and management at each business site.
 Workplace improvements help prevent problems, prevent quality defects, and improve productivity.

-■Looking to the future while respecting the past
+■ Looking to the future while respecting the past

 We believe in “looking to the future while respecting the past,” aiming to foster a safety culture while preventing the recurrence of workplace accidents.
 We look back on workplace accidents and process-related accidents arising from unsafe behavior and the neglect of the basics, work to prevent recurrence, and raise employees' safety awareness.

-In FY2024/3, there were 44 occupational accidents for the entire Group, consisting of 26 resulting in lost workdays and 18 that did not.
-There were no fatal accidents, and 1 serious accident resulting in permanent disability.
 In the event of an occupational accident, an overview of the accident is shared with the RC Center through the "Incidents Database" promptly after they occur in accordance with internal rules.
 When investigating the cause and examining temporary and permanent recurrence prevention measures, a problem review sheet*3 is used, and the relevant parties proceed with the examination, and recurrence prevention measures are determined.
 This information is also shared horizontally with other business sites through the database and used to prevent similar accidents.
+Furthermore, we are also appropriately revising internal regulations and adding content to the training programs at the Operation Training Center (TRC) and TRC branch offices.

-- *3This is a proprietary tool where technical experts from the relevant department as well as other departments jointly investigate and confirm the objective and detailed facts of the problem events that occurred on-site, such as malfunctions and problems, repeatedly verify the hypotheses with technical evidence and facts, identify the root cause, and determine countermeasures to prevent recurrence.
+• *3This is a proprietary tool where technical experts from the relevant department as well as other departments jointly investigate and confirm the objective and detailed facts of the problem events that occurred on-site, such as malfunctions and problems, repeatedly verify the hypotheses with technical evidence and facts, identify the root cause, and determine countermeasures to prevent recurrence.

 Number of Occupational Accidents (Daicel Group)